Chinese Seeds, Invasive Plants, and Sowing Opportunity

 I am on the board of Trees New York, an established non-profit, and one among many that would be ideally suited for some of the grants for which I advocate.

 I wrote Cybersecurity for the Home and Office, and Cybercrime Investigations.
 These books can help you learn more about securing yourself from cyber attacks, how to investigate them, and about nation state cyber activity.
-I wrote a book about plants but it is not published (yet?).
+I am working on a book about plants but it is not published (yet?).

 There are many resources about identifying and controlling invasive plants.
 Please check your area’s Extension Center, Agricultural Experiment Station, Department of Environmental Protection, Department of Agriculture, and more.